asyncapi/spec/spec/asyncapi.md

 Field Name | Type | Description
 ---|:---:|---
+<a name="messageObjectMessageId"></a>messageId | `string` | Unique string used to identify the message.
+The id MUST be unique among all messages described in the API.
+The messageId value is **case-sensitive**.
+Tools and libraries MAY use the messageId to uniquely identify a message, therefore, it is RECOMMENDED to follow common programming naming conventions.
 <a name="messageObjectHeaders"></a>headers | [Schema Object](#schemaObject) &#124; [Reference Object](#referenceObject) | Schema definition of the application headers.
 Schema MUST be of type "object".
 It **MUST NOT** define the protocol headers.
 <a name="messageObjectPayload"></a>payload | `any` | Definition of the message payload.
 It can be of any type but defaults to [Schema object](#schemaObject).
 It must match the schema format, including encoding type - e.g Avro should be inlined as either a YAML or JSON object NOT a string to be parsed as YAML or JSON.
 <a name="messageObjectCorrelationId"></a>correlationId | [Correlation ID Object](#correlationIdObject) &#124; [Reference Object](#referenceObject) | Definition of the correlation ID used for message tracing or matching.